 About The Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
-During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
+More than 900 stories still appear in syndication across over 20 CBS websites, including New York, Los Angeles, Chicago and San Francisco.
+During his peak years with CBS, Randy had a digital audience reach of 489 million and 5.5 million monthly visitors.
 Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com and Radio.com.
 He earned a Media Fellowship from Stanford University in 2012.
 Randy has nearly 25 years of experience in the transportation industry.